Input Output#

 DATA

 As you can see from the output the only content within the file is the content that we have put into the file.
-If we want to instead append data to the file, then we can make use of the arguement a rather than w.
+If we want to instead append data to the file, then we can make use of the argument a rather than w.

 # Open the file in append mode